angelsolaorbaiceta/inkfem/io/README.md

 - _density_: the material's density
 - _young_: the material's Young or elasticity modulus
 - _shear_: the material's shear modulus
-- _posson_: the material's poisson ratio
+- _poisson_: the material's poisson ratio
 - _yield_: the material's yield strength
 - _ultimate_: the material's ultimate strength